 ldapsearch -h host -p port -b "baseDN" -D bindDN -w bind_password "user_filter"

-On Tivoli® Directory Server, using the -w option with a question mark ( ? ) prompts you for bind_password so that the password does not appear in the shell history.
+With Tivoli Directory Server, using the -w option with a question mark ( ? ) prompts you for bind_password so that the password does not show in the shell history.
 The password security mechanism for your version of ldapsearch and your LDAP server might differ.

 Following is a short example of using ldapsearch: